 This morning I used them in these cookies, which also include toffee chunks.
-The recipe is adapted from this issue of Every Day Food that I can’t throw away.
+The recipe is adapted from an issue of Every Day Food that I can’t throw away.
 Anyway, these were a great little snack.
 They’re light, crispy on the edges, but tender.
 I’d say more, but I burned my finger and it hurts to type.

-Peanut Butter Cup Toffee Chunk Cookies
+Mini Peanut Butter Cups Toffee Chunk Cookies

 4 tablespoons unsalted butter, room temperature